 Ed Gamble is a stand-up comedian, writer and actor.
-Ed stars as Georgie Carlton, a minor royal, in BBC America’s first original comedy commission Almost Royal.
-Following its success in the US, the show was later transmitted on E4 and returns for a second series in 2016.
+He plays the lead role of Georgie Carlton in BBC America’s Almost Royal, a “cult US hit” (The Independent).
+Following its success in the US, the show was transmitted on E4 and returned for a second series in 2016.

-In stand up, Ed has earned a Chortle Award in 2014 for Best Compere and provided national tour support for Greg Davies’ shows The Back of My Mum’s Head and Firing Cheeseballs at a Dog.
-Ed has also supported Russell Kane and Chris Addison.
+As a stand-up, Ed has earned a Chortle Award in 2014 for Best Compere and has provided national tour support for Greg Davies’ shows The Back of My Mum’s Head in 2013 and Firing Cheeseballs at a Dog in 2012.
+Ed has also provided tour support for Russell Kane and Chris Addison.

-For five years Ed was co-writer and host of the iTunes topping and Chortle Award nominated Peacock and Gamble Podcast.
+For five years Ed was co-writer and co-host of the iTunes-topping and Chortle Award-nominated Peacock and Gamble Podcast.
 Peacock & Gamble presented programmes for BBC Radio 4 Extra’s The Comedy Club and starred in Warm Up for BBC Comedy Online.
 Ed previously co-hosted two shows for Fubar Radio: Peacock & Gamble with Ray Peacock, and The Rock Show with Joel Dommett.

 “An ability to open his mouth and spontaneously say something hysterically funny”